 The World Girls' Ice Hockey Weekend is a global opportunity for girls to try out hockey as a new sport.
-Thousands of participants took part in the editions in 2011, 2012, 2013, 2014 and 2015.
+Thousands of participants took part in the editions since 2011.

-The next edition will take place on the weekend of 8/9 October 2016.
-Any associations, clubs, or leagues wishing to register on IIHF.com soon.
+The next edition will take place on the weekend of 6/7 October 2018.
+Mark your calendar!

 Follow the Tracker during the weekend and many more pictures in our photo gallery on Facebook where you can help women's hockey by sharing them.
 You can also follow our activities on Twitter and Instagram, please use the hashtag #WGIHW when posting about the event.